 Tendonitis can occur in any tendon, but in your foot and ankle the most common tendons effected are the ones that stabilize you foot when you run, jump and play with the other kids.
 These are the Achilles tendon, the posterior tibial tendon, the anterior tibial tendon and the peroneal tendons.
 Less likely to be irritated are the multitude of smaller flexor and extensor tendons in your feet.

-Tendonitis is more common in your aging athletes between 40 and 60.
-This is because the lovely aging process causes our tendons to become less elastic and therefore less forgiving.
+Tendonitis is more common in your aging athletes between 40 and 60 years old.
+This is because the aging process causes our tendons to become less elastic and therefore less forgiving.
 A stress that would've been easily absorbed in our 20-year-old tendons causes tendonitis and even rupture in our 40+-year-old tendons.

 Tendonitis is usually due to repetitive stress with an underlying biomechanical abnormality or anatomical deviation.
 This is why it is important to treat the tendonitis and the underlying cause before return to sport.
 If not, recurrence rates are high!

 What does tendonitis feel like?
 Pain and swelling in the tendons usually first thing in the morning or at the beginning of an activity.
 The pain and stiffness often "warms up" in the early stages, but can become constant if you ignore the early symptoms.
 Sharp stabbing pains can occur but these are usually a sign that your tendon is so stressed it may actually tear!

 How is it diagnosed?
 Usually your doctor will perform a physical exam and then rule out a bone problem or fracture with an x-ray.
 Sometimes an MRI is needed to rule out a small or partial tendon tear.